-The Rangitikei District Council has one Mayor and eleven Councillors.
-The Mayor is elected at large while Councillors are elected from three wards.
+The Rangitīkei District Council has one Mayor and eleven Councillors.
+The Mayor is elected at large while Councillors are elected from three-five wards.

 The ward boundaries are illustrated on the next page.

-Ward Number of Councillors Population estimate 2017 13
+Ward Number of Councillors Population estimate 2017 15

-Northern Ward 3 3,700
+Northern General Ward 2 3 3,700

-Central Ward 5 7,410
+Central General - Ward 5 7,410

-Southern Ward 3 3,890
+Southern General Ward 2 3 3,890

+Tiikeitia ki Uta (Inland) 1

+Tiikeitia ki Tai (Coastal) 1

-13 Based on 2017 estimates
+45 Based on 2017 estimates